julia-claxton/Aviation_Geant4/README.md

-# Geant4_Atmospheric_EPP
+Code for EPP-induced radiation forward propagation

-Forked from Grant Berland.
+Forked from my main G4EPP model.
 Readme TBD until code is finished.

 need to edit `EDIT_THIS_FILE.mac` with your build directory. all user-editable simulation parameters also live there so take a look before running